Sarah Miles

-Sarah Miles (born 31 December 1941) is an English actress.
-She is known for her roles in films The Servant (1963), Blowup (1966), Ryan's Daughter (1970), The Man Who Loved Cat Dancing (1973), White Mischief (1987) and Hope and Glory (1987).
+Sarah Miles (born 31 December 1941) is a retired English actress.
+She is known for her roles in films The Servant (1963), Blowup (1966), Ryan's Daughter (1970), The Man Who Loved Cat Dancing (1973), White Mischief (1987), and Hope and Glory (1987).
 For her performance in Ryan's Daughter, Miles received a nomination for the Academy Award for Best Actress.

 Early life

-Sarah Miles was born in Ingatestone, Essex, in south east England; her brother is film director, producer, and screenwriter Christopher Miles.
+Sarah Miles was born in Ingatestone, Essex, in South East England; her brother was film director, producer, and screenwriter Christopher Miles.
 Miles's parents were Clarice Vera Remnant and John Miles, of a family of engineers; her father's inability to secure a divorce from his first wife meant Miles and her siblings were illegitimate.
-Through her maternal grandfather Francis Remnant, Miles claims to be the great-granddaughter of Prince Francis of Teck (1870–1910), thus a second cousin once removed of Queen Elizabeth II.
-Unable to speak until the age of nine because of a stammer and dyslexia, she attended Roedean and three other schools but was expelled from all of them.
-Miles enrolled at the Royal Academy of Dramatic Art (RADA) at the age of 15.
+Per Miles's own account, her maternal grandfather, Frank Remnant, was the illegitimate son of Prince Francis of Teck (1870–1910), which would make Miles a second cousin, once removed, of Queen Elizabeth II.
+Unable to speak until the age of nine because of a stammer and dyslexia, she attended Roedean and three other schools, but was expelled from all of them.
+Miles enrolled at the Royal Academy of Dramatic Art (RADA), graduating in 1960 with an acting diploma.

 Career

 Early career

 Shortly after finishing at RADA, Miles performed in an episode of the TV series Deadline Midnight titled "Manhunt".
-Her film debut was as Shirley Taylor, a "husky wide-eyed nymphet" in Term of Trial (1962), which featured Laurence Olivier; she was nominated for the BAFTA Award for Best Newcomer.
+Her film debut was as Shirley Taylor, a "husky, wide-eyed nymphet" in Term of Trial (1962), which featured Laurence Olivier; she was nominated for the BAFTA Award for Best Newcomer.

-Miles appeared in The Rehearsal (1963) for TV and then played Vera from Manchester in Joseph Losey's The Servant (1963), and "thrust sexual appetite into British films" according to David Thomson.
+Miles appeared in The Rehearsal (1963) for TV, and then played Vera from Manchester in Joseph Losey's The Servant (1963), and "thrust sexual appetite into British films" according to David Thomson.

-Miles was in a short directed by her brother, The Six-Sided Triangle (1963) and a feature film directed by and starring Laurence Harvey, The Ceremony (1963).
+Miles was in a short film directed by her brother, The Six-Sided Triangle (1963), and a feature film directed by and starring Laurence Harvey, The Ceremony (1963).
 She did Ring Round the Moon (1964) for TV.

-16 June 1965 saw the release of Ken Annakin's Those Magnificent Men in Their Flying Machines, a British period comedy film revolving around the craze of early aviation circa 1910.
-A pompous newspaper magnate (Robert Morley) is convinced, by his daughter (Miles) and her fiancé (James Fox), to organize an air race from London to Paris.
-A large sum of money is offered to the winner, hence it attracts a variety of characters who participate.
-The film received positive reviews, described as funny, colourful and clever, capturing the early enthusiasm for aviation.
+On 16 June 1965, Ken Annakin's Those Magnificent Men in Their Flying Machines, a British period comedy film revolving around the craze of early aviation circa 1910, was released.
+A pompous newspaper magnate (Robert Morley) is convinced, by his daughter (Miles) and her fiancé (James Fox), to organise an air race from London to Paris.
+A large sum of money is offered to the winner, hence it attracts a variety of characters to participate.
+The film received positive reviews, described as funny, colourful, and clever, capturing the early enthusiasm for aviation.

 She was in Time Lost and Time Remembered (1966), directed by Desmond Davis.

 In 1966, Miles gained another BAFTA nomination, this time as Best Actress.
 She had a "peripheral" part in Michelangelo Antonioni's Blowup.
 At Antonioni's death in 2007, she referred to him as "a rogue and a tyrant and a brilliant man".